Hagerstown Owls: 1941–1949: Hagerstown Owls

 The Owls' fortunes did not improve in 1948, with the Owls again finishing in next to last place, a full 30 games behind the leading team Wilmington.
 Attendance suffered as a result, with only 49,238 fans coming through the gate.
 There were three different player-managers during this season: Pep Rambert, Gene Crumling and Benny Culp.
 Bill Stratton's 13-11 record led the pitching staff, but he had a horrendous 5.03 ERA.
 Left-handed batter George D'addario was the offensive leader with a .325 batting average and 12 home runs.
 Several former and future major leaguers were on the roster this season.
 In addition to player-managers Rambert, Crumling and Culp, the other players were Boots Poffenberger, Cal Ermer, Hal Keller, Barney Schultz and Babe Birrer.

 The nadir of this era of Hagerstown minor league baseball came in 1949.
 The Detroit Tigers ended their affiliation with the team and a new one-year affiliation deal was signed with the Washington Senators.
 The team finished in last place, losing 89 games and drawing only 34,762 fans.
 Hal Keller's .322 batting average was the best on the team.
-An indication of the poor performance of this team was the fact that Keller and two other players (James Kelly and Charlie Hiden) led the team with only 4 home runs each during the season.
+An indication of the poor performance of this team was that Keller and two other players (James Kelly and Charlie Hiden) led the team with only 4 home runs each during the season.
 A bright spot in an otherwise dismal season was the performance of pitchers Eddie Ancherico and Gene Major.
 Anchirico had a 6-13 record with a 2.83 ERA, while Major had an even better 2.71 ERA off a 12-16 record.
 This marked Gene Crumling's last year with the team.
 The former major league player spent seven seasons with the Owls.
 The most interesting game of the season came on September 3.
 The Owls played a 23-inning marathon against the York White Roses, losing by a 3-2 score.
 The game stands as the longest in Inter-State League history as well as the longest at Municipal Stadium.
 The game was originally part of a scheduled double header; for obvious reasons the second game was postponed.